 undisturbed.
 When you exit WordStar, the SST prompt will reappear and you

 can continue your SST session.
-The SYS
+The SYS command can be used to

 execute most programs from DOS.
 To obtain a listing of your current